What is the most important information I should know about PROMACTA?

 General information about the safe and effective use of PROMACTA

-Medicines are sometimes prescribed for purposes other than those listed in a Medication Guide.
+Medicines are sometimes prescribed for purposes other than those listed in the Medication Guide.
 Do not use PROMACTA for a condition for which it was not prescribed.
 Do not give PROMACTA to other people even if they have the same symptoms that you have.
 It may harm them.

 This is a summary of the most important information about PROMACTA.
 If you would like more information, talk with your health care provider.
 You can ask your health care provider or pharmacist for information about PROMACTA that is written for health professionals.